A triangle is a three-sided, closed polygon, (many-sided figure) arguably the most important kind of polygon.

 Knowing that two corresponding sides and the next angle of two triangles are congruent is not enough to conclude that the triangles are congruent.

 We just showed that SSA isn't a reliable way to prove triangle congruence, but it does work in one special case — for right triangles.
 As you saw above (and in the top figure on the left), when consecutive sides and the next angle are known (SSA), two possible triangles could result.
-The third side of each forms an equal angle with the line (magenta) that would form a right triangle.
+The third side of each forms an equal angle with the line (

 But when the triangle we begin with is already a right triangle, there is no more ambiguity.
 Only one right triangle can result.
 We name this situation HL, for "hypotenuse-leg."
 The leg can be either of the sides that is not the hypotenuse.